 Mortgage Refinance Tips: 10 Steps to Success

-- Decide which mortgage refi type is right for you
+- 2. Decide which mortgage refi purpose is best for you

-- Check your credit score and DTI ratio
+- 4. Check your credit score, your LTV ratio and your DTI ratio

 10 mortgage refinance tips

 A mortgage refinance can save you money, but there are costs involved and the process is slightly different from getting a mortgage to buy a home.
 The following mortgage refinance tips will help you set realistic goals and select the right type of mortgage refi to accomplish them.

 Before you refinance your mortgage, know why you want to refinance.
 Some common goals for a mortgage refi include:

 - Lowering your interest rate and monthly payment

 - Paying your loan off faster with a shorter term